kirkwor/clamav_ez/README.md

 chmod +x /path/to/this/script
 ```

-Add an entry to contrab (5 min scanning intervals):
+Add an entry to crontab (5 min scanning intervals):

 ```*/5 * * * * /path/to/this/script```